juskalalie/ha-filen/README.md

 - Turning water off when you're away (and dishwasher, washer, et.c. are not running) and turning it back on when home again.
 - Turning water off when non-Grohe sensors detect water.
 - Passing along notifications from Grohe sense to Slack/Matrix/Amazon (note that there is a polling delay, plus unknown delay between device and Grohe's cloud)
-- Send notification when your alarm is armed away and flowrate is >0 (controlling for the high latency, plus dishwashers, ice makers, et.c.).
+- Send notification when your alarm is armed away and flow rate is >0 (controlling for the high latency, plus dishwashers, ice makers, et.c.).

 Graphing water consumption is also nice.
 Note: The data returned by Grohe's servers is extremely detailed.